sourcery-ai-experiments/blog.nathanv.me/content/posts/replacing-mailgun.md

 ## Background

 For the past few years, I've used [Mailgun](https://www.mailgun.com) to send and receive email for my `nathanv.me` domain.
-I initionally signed up Mailgun because it was part of the
+I intentionally signed up Mailgun because it was part of the
 [GitHub Student Developer Pack](https://education.github.com/pack/offers) and it worked great.
 I could send email from applications and my personal